symphoniacloud/dynamodb-entity-store/documentation/SingleEntityTableQueriesAndTableScans.md

 `scanOnePage()` returns a page of results, rather than the entire table.

-Paging works in exactly the same as for querying, so read the _Query-one-page by Partition Key_ section above if you haven't done so already.
+Paging works in exactly the same way as for querying, so read the _Query-one-page by Partition Key_ section above if you haven't done so already.

 `scanOnePage()`'s options are of the following type: